Animal Welfare - Minerva Foods

 Context

-Minerva Foods’ Animal Welfare Policy and Program establish strict requirements that are also applied on the farms where the slaughtered cattle originate.
-Our livestock partners and the drivers responsible for transport are properly trained and guided to develop the creation and handling of animals in a humane way, following the 5 principles of animal welfare.
-The Company also distributes the Animal Welfare Booklet and other guidance materials for professionals involved with animal care.
+Minerva Foods’ Animal Welfare Policy and Program sets strict requirements that are also applied on the farms where the slaughtered cattle originate.
+Our cattle ranching partners and the drivers responsible for transportation are duly trained and instructed to carry out the raising and handling of the animals in a humane manner, following the 5 principles of animal welfare.
+The Company also distributes the Animal Welfare Booklet and other guidance materials for professionals involved in animal handling.

 Training and qualification